What is alkaline water?

 Edited

-Alkaline water is water with a pH higher than 7. pH stands for Potential of Hydrogen, and the pH scale (which ranges from 0 to 14) measures how acidic or alkaline a solution is.
+Alkaline water is water with a pH higher than 7. pH stands for Potential of Hydrogen, and the pH scale (which ranges from 0 to 14) measures how acidic or alkaline (basic) a solution is.

 Natural water can have different pH levels depending on the soil, vegetation, weather, and sunlight in the area.
 For example, rainwater is slightly acidic because it absorbs carbon dioxide from the air.
-Spring water is usually alkaline because it flows over rocks and minerals which naturally raises the pH, making it alkaline.
+Spring water is usually alkaline because it flows over rocks and minerals which naturally raise the pH, making it alkaline.

 Santevia water usually is around 8.5-9.5 pH, while tap water is usually neutral with a pH of 7.0.